 Sonar Pipe Inspection Is an Effective Visual Inspection Method

-Conventional closed-circuit television (CCTV) is the standard acceptable method of visually inspecting pipelines above the waterline, but it cannot provide visual information on internal pipe conditions below the waterline.
+Conventional closed-circuit television (CCTV) is the standard acceptable method of visually inspecting above the waterline inside sewer systems, but it cannot provide visual information on internal pipe conditions below the waterline.
 Water impurity can obstruct CCTV inspections, while sonar profiling is capable of providing and quantifying dimensional data on the silt level, grease accumulation, pipe deformation, offsets, blockages and more in partially and fully surcharged pipes below the waterline.

 Our state-of-the-art sonar profiling system can be used to:

 - Capture accurate, reliable data in submerged and semi-submerged pipelines

-- Assess pipelines ranging from 18” to 18 feet in diameter
+- Assess sewer lines ranging from 18” to 18 feet in diameter

 - Provide a detailed two-dimensional profile of the interior sewer pipe wall

 - Produce composite images of pipe both above and below the waterline in conjunction with CCTV